davidb-onchain/asset-archive/development.md

     3. Verify that the `build-images.yml` workflow runs and creates new images.
     4. Verify that the `deploy.yml` workflow triggers and successfully updates the running containers on the Droplet.
     5. Confirm that the application is accessible and reflects the code change, with all previous data intact.
+- **Clean up repository branches**: Remove or archive old feature branches and finalize the transition away from `main` branch.
-- **Verify SSH Deployment**: Ensure the `SSH_PRIVATE_KEY` GitHub Actions secret is properly configured for the new direct SSH deployment workflow.
+- **Performance monitoring**: Establish baseline metrics for deployment times and system performance with the new direct SSH architecture.

 ### Long-Term Goals

-- **Production Environment**: Adapt the Terraform configuration and workflows for a production environment (e.g., using the `main` branch, potentially larger Droplet, managed database).
+- **Production Environment**: Create a separate production workflow and infrastructure configuration using a dedicated production branch or environment-specific configuration.
 - **Custom Domain & SSL**: Add configuration for a custom domain and SSL certificates (e.g., using Let's Encrypt).
 - **Database Backups**: Implement a strategy for regular backups of the PostgreSQL database, potentially storing them in DigitalOcean Spaces.
 - **Monitoring & Logging**: Set up a monitoring solution (e.g., DigitalOcean Monitoring, Prometheus/Grafana) to track Droplet performance and container health.
 Implement centralized logging for easier debugging.
+- **Multi-environment Strategy**: Establish clear patterns for staging/production environments using the proven direct SSH deployment architecture.
 - **User-Facing Documentation**: Create documentation for end-users on how to use the Asset Archive application.